DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/advanced_configuration.md

 * **[CellProfiler command line flags](https://github.com/CellProfiler/CellProfiler/wiki/Adapting-CellProfiler-to-a-LIMS-environment#cmd):** These can be modified in the cp-worker script.
 * **Log stream names or logging level:** These can be modified in the cp-worker script.

-## Changes to CellProfiler pipeline to use Distributed-CellProfiler with Runcellpose plugin
+## Changes to CellProfiler pipeline to use Distributed-CellProfiler with RunCellpose plugin

-* **Distributed-CellProfiler version:** At least CellProfiler version 4.2.4, and use the DOCKERHUB_TAG on config.py as `bethcimini/distributed-cellprofiler:2.1.0_4.2.4_plugins`.
+* **Distributed-CellProfiler version:** At least CellProfiler version 4.2.4, and use the DOCKERHUB_TAG in config.py as `bethcimini/distributed-cellprofiler:2.1.0_4.2.4_plugins`.
-* **Custom model:** the user could be interested in using a [User-trained model](https://cellpose.readthedocs.io/en/latest/models.html).
-    * **AWS:** If using custom model generated using cellpose, add the model file to the folder in the following structure:
+* **Custom model: If using a [custom User-trained model](https://cellpose.readthedocs.io/en/latest/models.html) generated using Cellpose, add the model file to S3.
+We use the following structure to organize our files on S3.
 ```
-   ├── <project_name>
+   └── <project_name>
-   ├── workspace
+      └── workspace
-   │   ├── model
+           └── model
-   │   │   ├── custom_model_filename
+               └── custom_model_filename
 ```
 * **RunCellpose module:**
-    * Inside RunCellpose you should select the Detection mode to "custom".
-Then, it will ask you for "Location of the pre-trained model file".
-There paste the path (adapted to your project): **/home/ubuntu/bucket/projects/<project_name>/workspace/model/**
+    * Inside RunCellpose, select the "custom" Detection mode.
+    In "Location of the pre-trained model file", enter the mounted bucket path to your model. e.g. **/home/ubuntu/bucket/projects/<project_name>/workspace/model/**
-    * Paste the custom_model_filename to "Pre-trained model file name" field.
+    * In "Pre-trained model file name", enter your custom_model_filename